Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Proof of Lemma

 By the second claim, $v^{-}$ must have blinking gap 11, and the only closed walk in the above digraph containing an edge of weight 11 is the one alternating between node $a$ and $e$.
 Hence the blinking sequence of $v^{-}$ should alternate 11 and 7, but no sequences for gap 7 can be followed by any sequence for 11.
 This shows the assertion. \end{proof}

-\begin{customprop}{6.3} Let $(T,X_{0})$ be as before.
+\begin{prop} Let $(T,X_{0})$ be as before.
 Suppose that each connected component of $T_{v^{-}}-v^{-}$ is either a singleton or fractal.
-Further assume that at least one such component which is fractal.
-Then the blinking sequence of $v^{-}$ alternates 10 and 9 or 11 and 8. \end{customprop}
+Further, assume that at least one such component is fractal.
+Then the blinking sequence of $v^{-}$ alternates 10 and 9 or 11 and 8. \end{prop}

 \begin{proof} By Proposition \ref{fractalbranch_recursion_prop1}, we know that the blinking gaps of $v^{-}$ are at most $11$.
 We first show that the blinking sequence of $v^{-}$ alternates 8 and 11 or 9 and 10.
 By Proposition \ref{fractalbranch_recursion_prop2}, $v^{-}$ has at least two leaves.
 By Proposition \ref{kstar_orbit}, $v^{-}$ never have blinking gap 6.
 If $v^{-}$ has three leaves, then by Proposition \ref{kstar_orbit} the local dynamics on the 3-star centered at $v^{-}$ should be given by Figure \ref{starorbit_fig} (c), so $v^{-}$ has blinking gap alternating 10 and 9.
 Hence we may assume that $v^{-}$ has exactly two leaves.
 Next, we show that string 9-9 also cannot appear in the blinking sequence of $v^{-}$.
-The two leaves of $v^{-}$ forces that the following blinking gap of $v^{-}$ after 9-9 should be either 10 or 11.
-From the list of subsequences generating blinking gap $9$, we see that $v^{-}$ must blink at $a_{3}$ or $c_{4}$ at the end of second blinking gap 9.
+The two leaves of $v^{-}$ force that the following blinking gap of $v^{-}$ after 9-9 should be either 10 or 11.
+From the list of subsequences generating blinking gap $9$, we see that $v^{-}$ must blink at $a_{3}$ or $c_{4}$ at the end of the second blinking gap 9.
 But no subsequence for gap 11 begins with these, and the fourth and fifth subsequence for gap 10 do begin with these but during which $v^{-}$ is not pulled by $v$: this requires $v^{-}$ to have four external pulls during a blinking gap 10, a contradiction.